crnisamuraj/android-ota-patcher/README.md

 - The script is ready for scheduled runs in GitLab CI or similar systems.
 - See `.gitlab-ci.yml` for an example job that commits the latest OTA info after each run.

+### Chrome/Browser Issues
+- The container uses Chromium in headless mode
+- For systems with different Chrome installations, see [CHROME_CONFIG.md](CHROME_CONFIG.md)
+- Debug with `--debug` flag to see browser output

 ### 5. Debugging
 - Pass `--debug` to the Python script for verbose output.